 - Repeatable trigger mode: This mode will keep the output high all the time until the detected object moves out of the sensor’s range.

-How to connect a PIR sensor to the Rpi
+How to Connect a PIR Sensor to the Raspberry Pi

 We are going to use the